mitsuba-renderer/drjit/docs/unused/nested.rst

     :align: center

-As before, all mathematical operations discussed so far are trivially supported due to the fundamental behavior of an Enoki array: all operations are simply forwarded to the contained entries (which are themselves arrays now: the procedure continues recursively).
+As before, all mathematical operations discussed so far are trivially supported due to the fundamental behavior of an Dr.Jit array: all operations are simply forwarded to the contained entries (which are themselves arrays now: the procedure continues recursively).
 The following snippet demonstrates the basic usage of such an approach.